Short Selling Trading

 - Well-established Trading Analysis

 Short selling requires near perfect market timing so as to pick out low risk, high reward opportunities in the market.
 AvaTrade helps out in this regard by delivering high quality daily expert analysis on major assets to help you determine where to go long and where to go short.
 Aside from that, there are plenty of other educational resources that will help continue to sharpen your trading skills, so you can identify high probability short selling opportunities yourself.

 - Seamless Trading

 As indicated earlier, effective short selling requires good market timing and effective trade monitoring.
 This is made all the more easier by AvaTrade UK, which allows for seamless trading across all its trading platforms.
-AvaTrade use the popular and advanced MetaTrader 4 (MT4) trading short selling platform, which has seamless functionality across desktop and mobile trading devices.
+AvaTrade use the popular and advanced MetaTrader 4 (MT4 OR MT5) trading short selling platform, which has seamless functionality across desktop and mobile trading devices.